-These limits are applied separately on Oakley and Glenn.
+These limits are applied separately on each system.

-An individual user can have up to 128 concurrently running jobs and/or up to 2048 (2040 for Oakley) processor cores in use.
-All the users in a particular group/project can among them have up to 192 concurrently running jobs and/or up to 2048 (2040 for Oakley) processor cores in use.
+An individual user can have up to 128 concurrently running jobs and/or up to 1500 processor cores in use on Oakley.
+All the users in a particular group/project can among them have up to 192 concurrently running jobs and/or up to 1500 processor cores in use on Oakley.
 Jobs submitted in excess of these limits are queued but blocked by the scheduler until other jobs exit and free up resources.

 A user may have no more than 1000 jobs submitted to both the parallel and serial job queue separately.
 Jobs submitted in excess of this limit will be rejected.